00chazz/file-security/README.md

-# File Shares and Security Permissions Management
+# File Shares and Security Permissions Management (in progress)

 ## Overview
 This project is created to display a practical understanding of network access control and security protocols by managing permissions on file shares.